flyaway3216/ADAgentic/contributing.md

 ## 🎯 Our Direction

-Before contributing, please review our ADAgentic(README.md)  and roadmap to understand the project's goals.
-We're happy to accept contributions that:
+Before contributing, please review the [README](README.md) and [roadmap](ROADMAP.md) to understand the project's goals.
+I'm happy to accept contributions that:

 - **Align with our current direction** as outlined in our documentation
 - **Propose changes to our direction** - but please discuss these in advance so we can understand the reasoning and ensure it fits our vision